 - Organisational approaches to suicide and violence prevention

-Karen has practiced in Forensic Psychology for over 20 years, working directly for the HM Prison Service, National Probation Service and HMPPS as well as as consultant and advisor across the criminal justice system in the development and implementation of new ways of working to support safety, reduce self-harm and preventable deaths with a specific focus on suicide prevention and developing more effective practice in managing dual harm.
+Karen has practiced in Forensic Psychology for over 20 years, working directly for the HM Prison Service, Probation Service and HMPPS as well as as consultant and advisor across the criminal justice system in the development and implementation of new ways of working to support safety, reduce self-harm and preventable deaths with a specific focus on suicide prevention and developing more effective practice in the management of dual harm.
 She is a BPS Chartered Psychologist and is registered with the HCPC as a Forensic Psychologist and supervisor.
 She was on the Executive Committee for the BPS' Division of Forensic Psychology 2013-2019.

 Her research has focussed on understanding self harm and suicide behaviours and more recently, developing understanding of Dual Harm (both violence and self-harm).
 She has published widely and presents at both academic and practice-focussed settings.
-Karen has extensive experience in practice as both a practitioner and as a Senior Leader and Strategic Lead.
+Karen has extensive experience in practice as a practitioner and Senior and Strategic Leader.
 She continues to work across settings in the development and implementation of effective practice including risk assessment, intervention, consultancy, crisis management as well as providing training and supervision.

 Karen's main research and practice interests include: